neumino/thinky/documentation/api/thinky.md

     - `validate`: can be `"onsave"` or `"oncreate"`.
 The default value is `"onsave"`
     - `timeFormat`: can be `"native"` or `"raw"`.
 The default value is `"native"`
     - `r`: An instance of `rethinkdbdash`
+- Global options
+    - `createDatabase`: A boolean to indicate if thinky should create the database, default `true`.

 All the options for the schemas can be overwritten when creating them.